marcinprusinowski/bitcoint_arbitrage/README.md

 Very good choice when it comes to dense graphs this is because its complexity depends only on the number of vertices.
-But at 10k Currencies it started to take more than 5 seconds
+But at 5k Currencies it started to take more than 8 seconds.
 ```

 ![plot](chart/15k.png)